jkallini/MazeAdventures/README.md

 ## Directions

 Use `WASD` to move around.
 Your cursor indicates the direction you want to shoot.
 Left-click to shoot a pellet.
 If you have a key, you can use it to unlock a room.
-Stand next to door of the room and press `enter` to unlock the door.
+Stand next to the door of the room and press `enter` to unlock the door.
 Once all rooms have been opened, navigate to the exit in the top-right corner of the maze.